bayyy7/dompetku/README.md

 # Dompetku

-An implementation of Vue.js for Finance UI and combination of Golang in the backend
+An implementation of Vue.js + Vuetify for Finance UI and combination of Golang in the backend

 ## Project Setup